-To avoid possible disruptions of students who have finals scheduled for later during finals week, no exam grades, clinical skills performance results or other grades will be made available to students during finals week.
-All final exam grades and results of skills checkoffs will be held in confidence by faculty until the Monday following finals week.
-Letter grades will be posted on TopNet by faculty between 8am-noon on Monday after finals week.
+To avoid possible disruptions of students who have finals scheduled for later during finals week, all final exam grades and results of skills checkoffs, paper, etc. will be held in confidence by faculty until the Monday following finals week.
+Letter grades will be posted on TopNet per University policy via the applicable academic year calendar.
 Graduating students are exempt from this policy.